top of page

 Hiroshima Castle, a sentinel of Chugoku’s samurai past, rises amid Naka-ku’s modernity, where restored turrets and hidden memorials recount tales of feudal lords, offering a historical haven just 15 minutes from Hiroshima Station by tram.
 Near Kamiyacho-nishi Station’s Hiroden Line, this reconstructed fortress captivates locals and tourists with its moat-lined grounds, perfect for a cultural pause after exploring Hiroshima City Museum or savoring okonomiyaki nearby.
 Revered b

-Riverside Healing Haven: Hiroshima City’s Urban Parks and Spas in Hiroshima’s Resilient Heart
+Riverside Healing Beauty: Hiroshima City’s Urban Parks and Spas in Hiroshima’s Resilient Heart

 Torii of Eternal Tides: Miyajima’s Sacred Shrines and Statues by Hiroshima’s Coastal Soul